-- Created by David Ungar. - His PhD thesis, under advisor David Patterson of RISC fame, was on writing a high-performance Smalltalk environment. - Self was originally done at Stanford University back when Ungar was a professor, before he left Stanford to go to Sun Microsystems, where he continued working on Self. - Self is heavily influenced by Smalltalk - Syntax is very similar, and everything is an object. - Like most traditional Smalltalk implementations, Self is also a self-contained GUI environment. - Self has no support for classes.
+- Created by David Ungar. - His PhD thesis, under advisor David Patterson of RISC fame, was on writing a high-performance Smalltalk environment. - Self was originally done at Stanford University back when Ungar was a professor, before he left Stanford to go to Sun Microsystems, where he continued working on Self. - Self is heavily influenced by Smalltalk - Syntax is very similar, and everything is an object. - Like most traditional Smalltalk implementations, Self is also a self-contained GUI environment. - Self has no support for classes; this style of object-oriented programming is called prototype-based programming.